 As a data subject, you have certain legal rights (subject to certain exceptions under the Data Protection legislation) including the right:

-- to access the personal data held about you and request a copy of it;
+- (a) to access the personal data held about you and request a copy of it;

-- to ask us to rectify inaccurate personal data about you;
+- d) to ask us to rectify inaccurate personal data about you;

-We may change this Data Protection Notice from time to time.
-In the case of any substantial change, we will notify you (where practicable) in writing or by email.
+We may change this Privacy & Data Protection Policy from time to time.
+In the case of any substantial change, we may notify you (where practicable) in writing or by email.